Rod Van Mechelen

 My views

-Traditional societies are intrinsically conservative and I believe that although the monolithic American Indian culture imagined by mainstream myth never existed there is a uniquely American Indian Conservatism that is largely compatible with the writings of Edmund Burke and Russell Kirk, but that also includes principles espoused by Tom Paine, and that Indian country, America and the World would benefit from explorations into and further development of this Conservatism.
+Traditional societies are intrinsically conservative and I believe that although the monolithic American Indian culture imagined by mainstream myth never existed there is a uniquely American Indian Conservatism that is largely compatible with the Classical Liberal writings of Edmund Burke and Russell Kirk, but that also includes principles espoused by Tom Paine, and that Indian country, America and the World would benefit from explorations into and further development of this Conservatism.

 My sites